 Part of the records obtained between 1995 and 2013 are fairly complete and between 4 and 14 years long.
 The observed quantities include air temperature, relative humidity, wind speed, air pressure and incoming and outgoing short- and longwave radiation.
 The data from 9 stations are used to calculate the surface turbulent heat fluxes and to study the temporal and spatial variability of meteorological quantities and the surface energy budget.
 The longest time series show a trend towards higher annual average temperatures over the past 15 years similar to the trends found by Muto et al. (2011).
-In Figure 2 an example of the temporal variability of annually averaged temperature is shown for three time series in Dronning Maud.
+In Figure 2 an example of the temporal variability of annually averaged temperature is shown for three time series in Dronning Maud Land (DML).
 The largest temperature change is occurring in DML on the Plateau (i.e. S9).